KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 ## Code Examples

 In the examples below, I will provide the fragments of code that I found interesting and useful.
-To keep the article from being too long, I’ve hidden the examples under a spoiler.
+To keep the article from being too long, I've hidden the examples under a spoiler.

 ### General